 BBC Radio Wiltshire

 One of the things I’m really enjoying about the internship is that every day is different and there’s always a lot to do.
-A great example of this is when, on my first day, I went to BBC radio studios in Swindon with Natalie while she did an interview with them about various topics that were in the news.
+A great example of this is when, on my first day, I went to BBC Radio studios in Swindon with Natalie while she did an interview with them about various topics that were in the news.
 After the interview, we got a tour of the studios, which was interesting to see what goes on behind the scenes.

-A big part of Naturally Social’s business is training courses and I have been able to observe how Natalie delivers these.
+A big part of Naturally Social’s business is training courses and this month I have been able to observe how Natalie delivers these.
 Attending the courses has been really helpful for me to see how a business can make the most of its social channels and how techniques for social media can be explained in a way that is easy to understand.
 Some key social media techniques for business are:

 - Schedule some content for a better work/life balance.

 - Have a progress tracker for all your social media channels to help evaluate what’s working.

 - Follow up on client engagements- be social!